shannonkam/shannonkam.github.io/essays/software-engineering.md

 ### Development Environments

 Integrated Development Environments (IDEs) are software development tools that have advanced capabilities for manipulating source code.
 These environments are complicated to learn how to use and take time to master.
 However, once you are skilled with it, you can understand, correct, and improve large software systems faster.
 Some of the basic features that IDEs have are support for coding, support for testing, and support for refactoring.
 Support for coding means that it can navigate through the code and ‘quick fix’ facilities when you make a mistake.
-Support for testing means that you can setup and execute unit tests.
+Support for testing means that you can set up and execute unit tests.
 Support for refactoring means that you can rename variables, methods, classes, and package names easily.
 For the past few months, I’ve been learning how to use IntelliJ IDEA.
 The autofill, error detection, and refactoring facilities made my life so much easier.
 This IDE allowed me to write code faster and more efficiently.

 ### Coding Standards